 Probability Density Function: Definition, Examples

-For many continuous random variables, we can define a probability density function (PDF) to find probabilities of the variable falling within a range, say a and b.
-This probability is denoted by P (a < X < b) and is more formally given by [1]:
+A probability density function (PDF), also called a probability density or a probability function, describes the probability distribution for a continuous random variable.
+It can be used to find the probability that the value of a certain event occurs within a range of values.
+For many continuous random variables, we can define a pdf to find probabilities of the variable falling within a range, say a and b.
+This probability is denoted by P (a < X < b) and is more formally given by [1]: probability density function

 • One interval on the number line, or